Brady Hoke joins Tennessee's staff as defensive line coach

 KNOXVILLE, Tenn.
 (AP) -- Former Michigan coach Brady Hoke is joining Tennessee's staff as an associate head coach and defensive line coach.

-Tennessee coach Butch Jones announced Tuesday night the additions of Hoke and new offensive line coach Walt Wells.
+Tennessee coach Butch Jones announced the appointments for Hoke and new offensive line coach Walt Wells on Tuesday night.
+Both assistants agreed to two-year deals, with Hoke receiving $500,000 annually and Wells receiving $300,000 per year.

+''Tennessee has a great tradition, a great program and a rabid fan base,'' Hoke said in a university statement. ''That is something you always want to be involved with.
+To come here and be a part of this staff - Coach Jones and I have known each other a long time - it's something that we are very excited about and can't wait to get started.''

 Steve Stripling had been Tennessee's defensive line coach and Don Mahoney had coached the offensive line for the first four years of Jones' tenure.
 Stripling will now work as director of football program development, while Mahoney didn't have his contract renewed.